Title : Integrated Heat Recovery from Petrochemical Refinery with Water Splitting for Cogeneration of Hydrogen and Electricity

 Biography

-University : Shiraz University of Medical Sciences,
+University : American University of Iraq

 Download AbstractAbstract